Experiential (“hands-on”) learning

 Experiential learning means learning by doing.
 It describes activities that allow you to take what you learn in class and apply it in real-world settings through internships, research, community projects, study abroad, and more.
 These hands-on learning experiences help you build practical skills, explore your interests, and gain confidence so you’re ready for what comes after college.

-Interdisciplinary Practice & Reflection
+The Interdisciplinary Practice & Reflection (IPR) requirement

-In this section: Research | Seminars | Internships | Peer Facilitation | Study Abroad | Media Workshops
+Explore courses: Research | Seminars | Internships | Peer Facilitation | Study Abroad | Media Workshops

 Advanced Research Opportunities